Richard

 True story: In 1936, future Beat Generation icon William Burroughs (then 22 years-old) met a German Jewish woman named Ilse Herzfeld Klapper (36 years old) in Dubrovnik.
 A year later, they were married.

-Ilse Burroughs received a visa which allowed her to avoid repatriation to Nazi Germany.
-Safely in New York , she was hired as a secretary by exiled anti-fascist German writer and activist Ernst Toller.
+Ilse Burroughs received a visa which allowed her to escape Nazi Germany.
+Safely in New York , she was hired as a secretary by exiled anti-fascist writer and activist Ernst Toller.

 Hotel Mayflower imagines encounters between these three travelers in the Mayflower Hotel in 1939.
 Can a writer change the world with words?
 Or should the author stand apart from levers of power?